 The worlds largest treasure hunt.
 Geocaching is perfect for those in-between expedition blues.
 You can hone those skills essential for bigger trips – making it ideal for all levels of explorer.
 Plus it’s always fun giving and taking those little gifts.

 We’ve all got those places locally that have a big ? over them.
 You’ve just never had a particular reason to go.
 Why jet-set hundreds of miles away when you could experience the unknown a couple of miles away.
 You might find the perfect boutique or an amazing cosy cafe? – Make a list of all the places within 10 miles that you’ve never been to and start ticking them off today.

 Go old school and see what freebies you can get from nature.
 Whether it be samphire or berries foraging is a great way to learn more about your local wildlife and resources.
 Stay safe out there though – please don’t randomly start picking things up and chomping away.

 Everyone want’s to feel like they’re on top of the world – why not literally do it.
-There are loads of mountains to choose from!
+There are loads of mountains and tors to choose from!
 So pick one, grab a couple of like-minded soulventuring friends and go on an epic trek.
 Oh, plus it’s the perfect opportunity for a killer Instagram shot!

 7. Find the best stargazing spot

 Arguably the universe is the biggest adventure yet.
 So much to be discovered!
 If you’ve ever seen a clear nights sky in the complete darkness you know how awe-inspiring it truly is.
 Try and find your own hidden star gazing spot, here’s a great tool to spot where to start the adventure.